 Gloeocapsa magma has gained notoriety in Florida, and is spreading rapidly throughout the USA.

 This particular type of cyanobacteria is responsible for creating black stains and streaks on roofs in Tampa.

 The bacteria accumulate over time as it feeds on moisture and calcium carbonate filler.

 This accumulation begins to show the black stains as the cyanobacteria develop their dark and hard UV-protective outer coating.

 The main reasons for the rapid spread and noticeability of these cyanobacteria in Tampa are thought to be:

-1. Rising humidity, rainfall, and warm temperatures in Tampa, combined with more and more airborne bacteria spores, promotes their spread with these favorable conditions.
+1. Rising humidity, rainfall, and warm temperatures in Tampa, combined with more and more airborne bacteria spores, promotes the spread of Black Stains with these favorable conditions.